Massive Route 287 Tanker Truck Explosion Kills Driver, NJSP Confirms

 Routes 17 and 287 were closed for about two hours before reopening with delays.

-Among the mutual aid responders were firefighters from Clifton, Garfield, Ramsey, Teaneck, Hillburn, Hillcrest, Sloatsburg, Spring Valley, Tallman, Stony Point, Suffern and Fort Montgomery, as well as hazardous materials units from Bergen and Rockland counties.
+Among the mutual aid responders were firefighters from Clifton, Garfield, Ramsey, Teaneck, Hillburn, Hillcrest, Sloatsburg, Spring Valley, Tallman, Stony Point, Suffern and Fort Montgomery, as well as hazardous materials units from Bergen and Rockland counties, along with Mahwah and state police.

 New Jersey State Police were investigating.

-Note: UPDATE: The driver of a gasoline tanker truck was killed in a massive fireball during a crash on Route 287 near the New York State border in Mahwah early Saturday, New Jersey State Police said.